grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/generic-oauth/index.md

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../../../introduction/grafana-enterprise" >}}) and [Grafana Cloud](/docs/grafana-cloud/).

-With Team Sync you can map your generic OAuth groups to teams in Grafana so that the users are automatically added to the correct teams.
+With Team Sync you can map your generic OAuth2 groups to teams in Grafana so that the users are automatically added to the correct teams.

-Generic OAuth groups can be referenced by group ID, like `8bab1c86-8fba-33e5-2089-1d1c80ec267d` or `myteam`.
+Generic OAuth2 groups can be referenced by group ID, like `8bab1c86-8fba-33e5-2089-1d1c80ec267d` or `myteam`.
-Refer to [Groups]({{< relref "#groups" >}}) for information on how to configure OAuth groups with Grafana.
+Refer to [Groups]({{< relref "#groups" >}}) for information on how to configure OAuth2 groups with Grafana.

 [Learn more about Team Sync]({{< relref "../../configure-team-sync" >}}).